Financial health check

 Best practice around reviewing your finances begins with a calculation of your net worth.
-Save this somewhere so it's easily accessible next year, and you'll have a simple and effective way to measure your progress against a set goal.
+Save this somewhere so it’s easily accessible next year, and you will have a simple and effective way to measure your progress against a set goal.
 Include all of your assets (property, cash etc.) and liabilities to calculate a final figure.

-Next, pick a couple of items from your financial portfolio, whether they be credit card or mortgage, superannuation accounts or insurance policies etc, and do some research to find out whether you're getting the best possible deal.
+Next, pick a couple of items from your financial portfolio, whether they be credit card or mortgage, superannuation accounts or insurance policies etc, and do some research to find out whether you are getting the best possible deal.
 Interest rates, fees and risk profiles should be checked at least every few years for each of your accounts.
 Just as compound interest can be enormously effective over time, so too higher fees and costs can result in far less wealth at the end of your investment period.

 Spend some time getting to know your investments.
 How much is in your super?
 How is it invested?
 Are you on target to achieve your final goal?
 What difference could you make by re-balancing certain investments?
-Ask questions and seek clear and relevant answers as if you're looking after the world's most important retirement nest egg …because you are!
+Ask questions and seek clear and relevant answers as if you are looking after the world’s most important retirement nest egg …because you are!

 Then depending on your stage of life:

 - Consider maximising the effects of compound interest and perhaps even saving a little tax by salary sacrificing a small amount – perhaps $20 – $50 a week – into your super.
 A little now adds up to a lot later.
 Be wary not to exceed contributions caps though.